Skip to content ↓

 What are our arrangements for supporting students in moving between phases of education and in preparing for adulthood?

-We consult actively with feeder primaries so that we are aware fully of the needs of the students who will be joining us.
 As students progress, we consult with them as to their hopes for the future, as well as their strengths, interests and preferences so that we are able to provide emotional, as well as academic support in order to make easier transitions between key stages.
 We also liaise with the chosen destinations of our students to ensure that transition is as positive and supportive as possible.

 What is our approach to teaching students with SEND?